blakekl/rpie-preservatives/README.md

 in a terminal, run `curl https://rclone.org/install.sh | sudo bash` This will install rclone.

 Next, you must configure a remote with rclone.
-You need to create a remote named `retropie-backup` to work with rpie-preservatives.

 Click on the remote storage service you want to use at [https://rclone.org/docs](https://rclone.org/docs) and follow the steps to configure rclone to work with your remote.